jaredkrinke/sic1/sic1-assembly.md

 .data <X>
 ```

-`X` is a signed byte (-128 to 127).
+`X` is a signed byte between -128 and 127 (inclusive).

 ## Constants and variables
-Combining labels and the `.data` directive allows you to develop of system of constants and variables:
+Combining labels and the `.data` directive allows you to develop of system of constants and variables.
+For example, here a byte is set to zero, and the label `@zero` points to that value.

 ```
 @zero: .data 0